-In Roberts Bay, most of the infrastructure required for Phase 2 has already been built during the Doris project, and those affected sites are already fully mitigated.
-Two proposed Project components may affect four recorded sites.
-A proposed tank farm encompasses NbNh-45, and a cargo dock and associated access may affect NbNh-17, NbNh-24 and NbNh-25.
-The access road and cargo dock have not yet been fully surveyed; therefore, there is some potential for additional resources.
+In Roberts Bay, most of the infrastructure required for Madrid-Boston has already been built during the Doris project, and those affected sites are already fully mitigated.
+Two proposed Project components may affect five recorded sites.
+A proposed tank farm and quarry encompasses NbNh-45, and a cargo dock and associated access may affect NbNh-17, NbNh-24, NbNh-49 and NbNh-50.
+The cargo dock has been fully surveyed and a first pass survey of the access road was completed; there is some potential for additional resources along the road.
 If any sites are found during detailed ground surveys, appropriate mitigation would be proposed.

 Current plans include higher water levels for the TIA from those proposed for Doris as well as an additional dam on the southwest side.
 This will result in two of the recorded sites being impacted (NaNh-31, 35) and they will be mitigated by systematic data recovery.
 Two other sites (NaNh-32, NaNh-36) are within the PDA for the TIA and may require some form of mitigation, either protection or data recovery, if they cannot be avoided by sufficient distance.
-There is only a small chance that any unrecorded sites are present within the proposed area, but a thorough survey will be conducted prior to construction initiation.
+There is only a small chance that any unrecorded sites are present within the proposed TIA area, but a thorough survey will be conducted prior to construction initiation.

-Madrid North and Madrid South are both within areas that have been subjected to past intensive exploration.
-As a result, those areas have also been well covered by archaeological surveys, with the exception of the southern portion of the Madrid N infrastructure; consequently, this portion of the Madrid North infrastructure footprint still requires thorough ground reconnaissance.
+Madrid North and Madrid South both include areas that have been subjected to past intensive exploration.
+The proposed location for Madrid N infrastructure was covered by ground reconnaissance in 2017.
 There are five known sites within the PDA for Madrid North, two of those have been mitigated (NaNh-40, NaNh-99), one has been assessed in detail (NaNh-59) and two are just recorded (NaNh-12, NaNh-104).
-All these sites may be avoidable, but potential for impacts will be further assessed during the detailed design phase, and appropriate mitigation measures will be applied.
-The Madrid South PDA contains five recorded archaeological sites: NaNh-74 is mitigated, NaNh-7 is partly mitigated, NaNh-8 has been assessed, and NaNh-1 and NaNh-101 have been recorded.
-NaNh-7 will require completion of mitigation because it is within the infrastructure footprint.
-NaNh-8 is a site with a few features that are widely dispersed, some of which lie within the proposed quarry; therefore, this site will need to be at least partly mitigated.
+All these sites except for NaNh-12 appear to be avoidable, but potential for impacts will be further assessed during the detailed design phase, and appropriate mitigation measures will be applied where needed.
+NaNh-12 is within a proposed vent raise area and will be mitigated.
+The Madrid South PDA contains five recorded archaeological sites: NaNh-74 and NaNh-7 are mitigated, NaNh-8 is partly mitigated, and NaNh-1 and NaNh-101 have been recorded.
+NaNh-8 is a site with nine features that are widely dispersed in three main clusters; two groups of features lie within the proposed quarry and those have been mitigated.
+The south two features are a sufficient distance that they can be protected and monitored.
 The status of NaNh-1 and NaNh-101 and consequent needs for further investigation and possible mitigation will be reassessed once the detailed design is complete.

-A road is proposed to the south end of the TIA extending from the Doris-Windy road a short distance north of the Madrid North PDA.
-The PDA for this road contains four sites: NaNh-36, NaNh-44, NaNh-56, NaNh-57.
-Because these are all small sites and the road PDA provides some room for movement, direct impact on the sites may be avoidable by careful design.
-These sites will be assessed in detail to provide size and content parameters to assist in the assessment of avoidance possibilities.
-Further mitigation requirements such as some form of protection will then be determined.
-This route will be closely examined once it is firmly sited, but since it passes through the Madrid exploration area previously subjected to archaeological survey, additional sites are considered unlikely.
+A preliminary survey was completed in 2017 of a road route proposed between the south end of the TIA and the Doris-Windy road just north of the Madrid North PDA.
+The PDA for this road contains five sites: NaNh-44, NaNh-56, NaNh-57, NaNh-107, and NaNh-108.
+Because these are either small, easily avoided sites or located on elevated landforms and the road PDA provides some room for realignment, direct impact on the sites may be avoidable by careful design.
+One site was found within the associated quarry, NaNh-109.
+These sites will be assessed in detail to provide size and content parameters to assist in the assessment of avoidance possibilities or mitigation needs.
+This route will be closely examined once it is firmly sited.